A Bayesian approach for energy-based estimation of acoustic aberrations in high intensity focused ultrasound treatment: Introduction

 \section{Introduction}

 High intensity focused ultrasound (HIFU) treatment is a non-invasive method for treatment of diseased tissue.
 The treatment uses a focused beam of ultrasound waves that converge onto a focal point.
 The resulting absorption of ultrasound generates heat which in turn can ablate the targeted tissue.
-The method has shown clinical success in treatment of uterine fibroids \cite{fennessy, ikink, stewart-clinical}, prostate cancer \cite{crouzet}, liver tumours \cite{illing-safety,wu2004}, brain disorders \cite{ elias2013pilot} and other medical conditions \cite{jeanmonod, liberman, lipsman}.
+The method has shown clinical success in treatment of uterine fibroids \cite{fennessy, ikink, stewart-clinical}, prostate cancer \cite{crouzet}, liver tumours \cite{illing-safety,wu2004}, brain disorders \cite{elias2013pilot,jeanmonod,lipsman} and other medical conditions \cite{liberman}.
 However, application of this method for treatment of brain tissue remains a challenge.
 Strong aberrations due to the skull bone, specifically the shift in the phase of the acoustic signal, defocus the beam and result in a loss of acoustic pressure.
-One approach for resolving this problem is to estimate the introduced acoustic aberrations.
+This problem can be resolved by estimating the introduced acoustic aberrations.
 If the estimate is accurate enough then one can compensate the phase of the acoustic signals (at the transducer) and refocus the beam behind the skull bone.

-One approach for estimating the aberrations is to use Magnetic Resonance (MR) imaging \cite{hynynen} or Computed Tomography (CT) \cite{aubry-CT, marquet-CT} in order to obtain a three dimensional model of the patient's skull and use this information in a computer model to estimate the tissue aberration and find the needed phase shift in order to refocus the beam.
-However, this approach is limited by both the computational cost of the model and the accuracy of the estimates for the acoustic properties of the tissues.
+One approach for estimating the aberrations is to use Magnetic Resonance (MR) imaging \cite{hynynen} or Computed Tomography (CT) \cite{aubry-CT, marquet-CT} to obtain a three dimensional model of the patient's skull and use this information in a computer model for acoustic wave propagation to estimate the tissue aberration and the phase shift needed to refocus the beam.
+However, this approach is limited by both the computational cost of the model and the accuracy of the estimates for the properties of the tissues.